5 Prehistoric Bear Species That Dwarf Modern Bears

-Compared to ancient bears, modern bears are relatively tame.
+Compared to prehistoric bear species, modern bears are relatively tame.
 Then again, today’s bruins don’t have to carve out territory from other terrifying predators such as saber-toothed cats, packs of dire wolves, cave lions, and even massive carnivorous, cow-sized pigs that were more likely to charge you—and eat you—then run away.

 Ancient bears did all that and what’s more, they were usually the strongest of the strong.
 Other predators might be quicker or even smarter, but beyond the dinosaurs, few land predators could boast to be as powerful as a bear.

 Here is our list of five ancient, extinct bear species that would give modern bears a run of their money.
 Much like our list of massive ancient deer however, it goes to show that after the ice age, size actually ended up being a disadvantage.
 The bears on this list either evolved into a smaller version, or simply died out altogether.